 Emergency contact details are to be provided at time of enrolment.
 In the event of an accident the school will use this information to inform either parents/carers or their emergency contacts.
-Please inform the Administration Office via email or the Skoolbag App of any changes to your contact details.
+Please inform the Administration Office via email of any changes to your contact details.